 - 3.5% + $0.15 per transaction for keyed (i.e., card-not-present) transactions

-As a point of comparison, the swiped rate is 0.35% + $0.10 lower than Square’s rate (2.6% + $0.10), while the keyed rate is identical to what Square charges for the same type of transaction.
-Of course, if your card reader isn’t working properly, you’ll have to key in the transaction, meaning you’ll have to incur the 3.5% + $0.15 rate.
-Also, processing an American Express card will cost you more with EMS+, with a base rate of 2.95%.
+EMS’s lowest fee has increased by $0.10 since 2019; the company previously charged a flat 2.25% for swiped transactions.
+As a point of comparison, the swiped rate is 0.35% lower than Square’s rate (2.6% + $0.10), while the keyed rate is identical to what Square charges for the same type of transaction.
+If your card reader isn’t working properly, you’ll have to key in the transaction, meaning you’ll have to incur the 3.5% + $0.15 rate.
+Also, processing an American Express card will cost you more with EMS+, with a base rate of 2.95% + $0.10.
 For comparison, Square’s standard 2.6% + $0.10 rate applies to all cards, including Amex.

 That’s pretty much it.
 As long as you only need one card reader and can get by without the Bluetooth receipt printer, you can get set up and started with EMS+ for free.
 There are no account setup fees and no monthly fees.

 So yeah, EMS+ offers very good pricing if the card reader works for you and if your customer doesn’t want to use Amex.
-But if either of these things isn’t the case, you will pay more with EMS+ than you would with Square or with any of Square’s main competitors for that matter.
+But if either of these things isn’t the case, you will pay more with EMS+ than you would with Square or with any of Square’s main competitors.

 Sales & Advertising Transparency

 EMS+ has a decent website that explains its terms and discloses its rates.
 There is even a device compatibility tool on the website that you can use to check whether EMS+ will work with your phone.
-However, many customers felt that they were misled, as the reader doesn’t seem to be compatible with their device, even though the website stated it would work.
-Some users also feel deceived because, since the reader doesn’t work or only works some of the time, they cannot get the advertised 2.25% card-present rate and have to pay the 3.5% + $0.15 keyed-in rate.
+However, many customers felt misled, as the reader doesn’t seem to be compatible with their device, even though the website stated it would work.
+Some users also feel deceived regarding the card reader.
+Since the reader doesn’t work or only works some of the time, they cannot get the advertised 2.25% + $0.10 card-present rate and have to pay the 3.5% + $0.15 keyed-in rate.

 Contract Length & Cancellation